 If your Residence Card expires in 2020 and you apply for the new Residence Card before 31 December 2020, you will be able to decide between two options:

 a) Get the EU Residence Card (“Pobytový preukaz občana EÚ”)

 In this case, you will first get the same type of Residence Card as your previous one.
 Its validity will be until 30 June 2021.
 Then, if you want to stay in Slovakia beyond 30 June 2021, you will have to go to the Foreign Police again and apply for the Five-year Residence Card (see point b)) before 30 June 2021.
-The Five-year Residence Card is issued with a maximum validity of five years.
+The Five-year Residence Card is issued with validity of five years.

 In this case, you will get a new type of Residence Card.
-The Foreign Police will grant you the Five-year Residence Card with a maximum validity of five years.
+The Foreign Police will grant you the Five-year Residence Card with validity of five years.
 You will not need to apply for its replacement before 30 June 2021, as stated under point a).

 If your Residence Card does not expire in 2020 and you apply for the new Residence Card before 31 December 2020, you will not be able to decide between the two above options.
 You will only be able to get the Five-year Residence Card (as stated under point b) above).

 In case you do not apply for one of the two above Residence Cards by 31 December 2020, your residence status will be changed automatically.
 However, you will have to apply for a new Residence Card before 30 June 2021.
 In this case, you will only be able to get the Five-year Residence Card, i.e. opting for the EU Residence Card will no longer be possible.

 To apply for the new Residence Card, you must go to the Foreign Police Department competent according to your place of residence in Slovakia.
 You must do so in person.
 Applying electronically, by mail or by means of an authorised representative is not possible.

 You may use the online booking system of the Foreign Police to book an appointment for applying for the new Residence Card.